What to Do When You Have a Clogged Shower Drain

 Have you noticed a bad smell every time you hop in the shower?
 Or perhaps your shower starts filling up with water each time you turn it on?
 Clogged shower drains can be frustrating to deal with in your Long Island home—while also damaging your plumbing system.
 Although soap scum, hair, dirt, and other contaminants are bound to go down your pipes, prevent clogs by hiring the professionals at Mr. Rooter Plumbing of Central Long Island to spotlessly clean your plumbing system.

-We invite you to give our friendly customer service representatives a call today at 631-542-2194 or request an appointment online to get started.
+We invite you to give our friendly customer service representatives a call today or request an appointment online to get started.